husnimunaya/openkore-stuff/plugins/discordcmd/README.md

 ## Known Issues

 - Not all OpenKore commands output will be forwarded to Discord such as `storage` and `eq`.
 - This will not work with the precompiled Windows binaries due to SSL issues on older version of Perl.
-If you are on Windows, you can use [Strawberry Perl](https://strawberryperl.com/) to run OpenKore.
+If you are on Windows, you can use [Strawberry Perl](https://strawberryperl.com/) to run OpenKore (`perl openkore.pl`).